 Administrative assistant is a commonly used job title in the United States.
-Lot of occupations can be branded with these two simple words.
-While some companies imagine to hire an office manager, a person for everything, other recruiters prefer to label a job of a secretary as an administrative assistant position.
+Lot of occupations can be labeled with these two simple words.
+While some companies imagine to hire an office manager, a person for everything; other recruiters prefer to brand a job of a secretary as an administrative assistant position.
 One way or another, this job belongs to the most popular choices of job seekers all around the world.
-Dozens of candidates submit their application for every job opening for an “administrative assistant” or an office assistant.
-So in order to have any chances of succeeding, you need to stand out from the crowd and outclass the other job applicants in an interview.
+Dozens of candidates submit their application for every job opening for an “administrative assistant” or “an office assistant”.

-The competition is tough and success can be achieved by providing perfect answers to interview questions, or by creating a very good impression with your behavior and attitudes shown while talking to the employers.
-If you combine both, your chances of being hired at the end of the interview will be very good.
+The competition is tough and success can be achieved only with perfect answers to interview questions, or with a very good impression and right attitudes shown in the interview.
+If you combine both, your chances of being hired will be very good.
 AdministrativeAssistantInterviewQuestions.com is here to help you to be ready and to achieve your goal.
 Welcome!